-I’ve shared before that, although I’m all in with holiday roasts, it’s the side dishes that make The Meal extra amazing.
-I have plenty of friends who go for the sides before the roast.
+Although I’m all in with holiday roasts and main dishes, it’s often the side dishes that make The Meal extra amazing.
+I have plenty of friends who go for the sides before the roast and I don’t blame them.
 A basket of soft pillowy dinner rolls always vanishes in a snap.

 These savory pull-apart dinner rolls are so good, expect them to disappear in a flash.
 You might want to make a double batch if you’ve got a hungry group.

 I love the Parkerhouse Rolls for their flavor and ease of use.
 Just defrost, brush with butter, and place in desired baking dish to let the rolls rise.
-It couldn’t be easier.
+It couldn’t be simpler.

 Tips for how to make Parmesan Garlic Pull-apart Bread Rolls